 The others left the room and he sat up a bit in his bed and looked around.
 He was in St. Mungo's and he and Dumbledore were now alone in the ward.

-"You were very brave a few weeks ago Harry, but Mrs. Weasley was right, you were a bit reckless, but your actions resulted in good all around I must say."
+"You were very brave a few weeks ago Harry, but Mrs. Weasley was right.
+You were a bit reckless, but your actions resulted in good all around I must say."

-"My actions a few weeks ago?"
+"My actions a few weeks ago?" he asked slowly.